ethereum/ethereum-org/views/content/greeter.md

     greeterCompiled.greeter.info.abiDefinition;
     greeter.address;

+If you compiled with the [browser-based tool](https://ethereum.github.io/browser-solidity/), you can get the ABI from the fields for the `greeter` and `mortal` contracts labeled "Interface".

 Then you can instantiate a JavaScript object which can be used to call the contract on any machine connected to the network.
-Replace 'ABI' and 'Address' to create a contract object in JavaScript:
+Replace 'ABI' (an array) and 'Address' (a string) to create a contract object in JavaScript:

     var greeter = eth.contract(ABI).at(Address);